noahehall/multicloud/providers/aws/services/securityIdentityCompliance/kms.md

 ### neptune

 - On an encrypted Neptune instance, data in the underlying storage is encrypted, as are the automated backups, snapshots, and replicas in the same cluster.
+- You can't create an encrypted read-replica instance for an unencrypted Neptune DB cluster,
+  - or an unencrypted read-replica instance for an encrypted Neptune DB cluster.